RyanJulyan/rocket/02_discovery_and_planning_phase/02_design_thinking_template.md

 | Explainer | - Explainer Video<br/>- Infographic<br/>- Social Media Post          | - Dropbox (used video to gauge interest)                         |

 ### Making it
-You may need to create something closer to a real product / prototype. e.g.:
+You may need to create something closer to a real product/prototype. e.g.:

 | What          | Examples                                                           | Example Companies                                   |
 |---------------|--------------------------------------------------------------------|-----------------------------------------------------|